ufal/npfl139/exam/questions.md

 - Write down the Deep Q Networks training algorithm.
 [10]

-- Explain the difference between DQN and Double DQN.
+- Explain the difference between DQN and Double DQN, and between Double DQN and Double Q-learning.
 [5]

 - Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date are the priorities [according to which we sample], how are unseen transitions boosted, how is importance sampling used to account for the change in the sampling distribution).
+[10]

+- Describe a data structure that can be used to implement prioritized replay buffer, so that it has given maximum capacity and insertion and sampling runs in time logarithmic with respect to the maximum number of elements.
 [10]

 - How is the action-value function computed in dueling networks?
 [5]